The Jews of Rhodes

 This “location of homes” project is ongoing.
 Therefore, if you can share information regarding your family home, please forward it to us so we can try to corroborate it for inclusion when the maps are updated.
 We hope you enjoy this remarkable insight into how tight-knit this unique Jewish community was.

-*Notice: Use the information on the maps as additional guides.
+Use the information on the maps as additional guides only.
 Total accuracy is not possible since some families changed homes, including business locations during that period.
+Also, please consider that many photographs with descriptions, including oral histories from the RJHF Archives, came from individuals and family members who have since passed away; therefore, verifications can take time and effort.

 Location of Jewish Businesses